 - Financial management – monitoring budget versus actual, liquidity and understanding council’s long-term financial situation.

 When it comes to measuring financial sustainability both quantitative and qualitative factors should be considered.

 The department’s Financial Management (Sustainability) Guideline 2013 refers to three key quantitative financial ratios (i.e. asset sustainability ratio, operating surplus ratio and net financial liability ratio) and each council is required to report against them each year.

 It is important to note that no one ratio paints the whole picture, when assessing the ratios, it is important to look at all the ratios and the overall trend and consider the qualitative factors.

 Getting the hygiene factors right and monitoring financial ratios are key components to understanding and managing your council’s financial sustainability.

 Local governments are required to prepare audited financial statements that comply with local government legislation and the Australian accounting standards.

 Financial statements provide information about the financial position and performance of a business.
 They tell the financial story of your council.
 For example, they show the capacity of a council to be able to meet its financial obligations as and when they fall due.

 Councils are accountable to those that provide them with resources, and those that depend on them for the services or goods they provide.
 The information in the financial statements is used to make financial, business and economic decisions by a range of stakeholders.
-For example, your council’s stakeholders will include the Department of Local Government, Racing and Multicultural Affairs, Queensland Audit Office, Queensland Treasury Corporation, suppliers, creditors, contractors and the community.
+For example, your council’s stakeholders will include the Department of State Development, Infrastructure, Local Government and Planning, Queensland Audit Office, Queensland Treasury Corporation, suppliers, creditors, contractors and the community.